danielmkarlsson/mapping-the-valleys-of-the-uncanny/map_all.md

 multiple keys are struck elevate the richness of timbral interplay to immesurable hights of exponentiallity.

+Finish this part by explaing why the computer controlled sampler is not a lesser tool to organise sound with than The Steinway.

 # The notion of The Real